jackctra/plex_for_music/README.md

 - Lockfields: If metadata has been manually changed in the fields, it is good practice to lock the fields in order to protect them from automatic changes in the future.
 This tool locks the field "Record Label" (internally called "studio") in all albums in music playlists.

 - PlexRecordingDate: a script  to correct entries in the fields: "originally available"and/or "year" to the date of the recording, not the date of publishing, because plexamp needs that for time travelling.
 Think of Compilations spanning the career of an artist 10 years later.
+Backup your work with PlexExportAlbumNFO, below.

 - CollectionMoodListandDelete: a script to check the moods appended to tracks in a collection and delete specific moods in the tracks.